Skip to main content

 Your student experience

-Your learning will be informed by the expertise of our research-active biomedical engineers and academics in Heriot-Watt University and the University of Edinburgh.
+Your learning will be informed by the expertise of the research-active biologists, engineers and physicists in the School of Engineering and Physical Sciences at Heriot-Watt University and the School of Engineering at the University of Edinburgh.

 • Biomedical Engineering